qpdf/qpdf/manual/design.rst

 The primary class for interacting with PDF objects is ``QPDFObjectHandle``.
 Instances of this class can be passed around by value, copied, stored in containers, etc. with very low overhead.
+The ``QPDFObjectHandle`` object contains an internal shared pointer to an underyling ``QPDFObject``.
 Instances of ``QPDFObjectHandle`` created by reading from a file will always contain a reference back to the ``QPDF`` object from which they were created.
 A ``QPDFObjectHandle`` may be direct or indirect.
-If indirect, the ``QPDFObject`` the ``PointerHolder`` initially points to is a null pointer.
+If indirect, the ``QPDFObject`` shared pointer is initially null.
 In this case, the first attempt to access the underlying ``QPDFObject`` will result in the ``QPDFObject`` being resolved via a call to the referenced ``QPDF`` instance.
 This makes it essentially impossible to make coding errors in which certain things will work for some PDF files and not for others based on which objects